 Tip: To avoid this delay, consider using keyboard modifiers with your right-click triggers (like Ctrl + right double-click).
 This way, the mod can instantly show the context menu when you right-click without holding the modifier key.

-I will not supporting Insider preview or other minor versions of Windows.
+I will not be supporting Insider preview or other minor versions of Windows.
 However, feel free to report any issues related to those versions.
 I'll appreciate the heads-up in advance.

 ⚠️ Caution!
-Avoid using option "Get the latest updates as soon as they're available" in Windows Update.
+Avoid using the option "Get the latest updates as soon as they're available" in Windows Update.
 Microsoft releases symbols for new Windows versions with a delay.
-This can render Windhawk mods unusable until the symbols are released (usually few days).
+This can render Windhawk mods unusable until the symbols are released (usually a few days).

 The mod uses Windhawk's ArrayOfNestedOptions widget type that enables you to create multiple trigger+action configurations.
 However, if you have just installed or updated the mod, there are no configurations set up yet.
 It might happen that Windhawk spawns a default empty configuration with all keyboard modifiers selected and no mouse trigger or action selected.
 Users then overlook the modifiers and only set up the mouse trigger and action.
 The mod will never trigger any action since it is impossible to press all keyboard modifiers at once on most keyboards.
 If that's the case, open the mod's Settings and either remove the empty configuration or set up your desired trigger+action configuration (including keyboard modifiers).
 For more information, please see the gif animation on the mod's Description tab.